 A heightened level of excitement accompanies the start of the National Football League season each fall in Chicago.
 The Windy City lives and breathes Chicago Bears football, and 2018 promises to be a great year for our beloved Bears.
 The team has been around for 98 years, making them one of only two remaining franchises still in existence from the NFL’s start in 1920.
 Over the past century Chicago Bears fans have endured their share of ups and downs but, no matter what, thousands of devoted fans will always flock to storied Soldier Field every Sunday to cheer on their team.
-If the Bears happen to be playing at home during your stay with the University of Chicago La Quinta, consider joining the weekly migration.
+If the Bears happen to be playing at home during your stay with The Best Western Plus Hyde Park, consider joining the weekly migration.
 To get you excited, here are some of the best Chicago Bears moments from recent history.

 The 2006 Season

 From start to finish the 2006 NFL season is one Bears fans will talk about forever.
 This was a breakthrough season that finally put the Bears back on the map, despite ending in a Super Bowl loss to Peyton Manning’s Indianapolis Colts.
 Still, over the course of the year, the Chicago Bears defense ranked second in points allowed and the offense ranked third in points scored.
 Further, a rookie by the name of Devin Hester made a huge splash on special teams – breaking the record for kick, punt, and even missed field goal return touchdowns.
 Despite losing the Super Bowl, the 2006 Chicago Bears team had fans on their feet from September to February.